ErrorTzy/writings/papers/PhDApps/Draft_3.md

 According to Rosen, objectivity could be used to predicate over an methodology:*Methodological objectivity* means that an inquiry resists personal bias, prejudice, etc. But Rosen immediately dismisses this sense of objectivity for two reasons. *First*, it is impossible (p.
 284).
 Any inquiry must have a substantial starting point, and there is no way to guarantee that the starting point is not biased. *Second*, it is not "the sense of objectivity that interests us" (p.
 286).
 The interesting sense of objectivity is related to assertions, not inquiries.
 For example, we might say it is subjective that the Mona Lisa is a beautiful painting.

-*Metaphysical objectivity* is about the objectivity of things in the world.
+*Metaphysical objectivity* is closer to the sense that interests us.
 There might be a subjective realm and an objective realm of the world.
 For example, phenomenal states might be said to belong to a private and subjective realm.
 Therefore, facts about phenomenal states might be subjective in a sense.[^1] But Rosen also dismisses this sense of objectivity for being irrelevant.
 Even if that realm is, in a sense, subjective, the fact that *I'm in pain* seems perfectly objective in the interesting sense.

 Then Rosen surveys several influential attempts to explicate the interesting sense of objectivity, including mind-independence, response-independence, and judgment-independence.
 But none seems to quite capture it.
 In a nutshell, Rosen keeps returning to the same complaint: *once we have specified the asserted fact, there seems to be no room for it to be less than objective*.
 An assertion that involves indexicals that make reference to our mental states, our responses, or our beliefs is nevertheless perfectly objective.
 Afterall, an assertion picks out a fact.
 What could it even mean to say there are "subjective facts"?
 Isn't that plainly self-contradictory?

 In other words, according to Rosen, *methodological objectivity* is impossible and irrelevant, and *objectivity relating to facts* is trivially obtained.
 Rosen then concludes his paper with a challenge: as long as we take the mind to be part of the world, it seems we cannot accuse any assertion for being subjective.
 But surely we can say that *the Mona Lisa is a beautiful painting* is subjective.
 Did Rosen miss something?

-### Objectivity as Semantic Invariance
+### Semantic Invariance

 Where does the subjectivity of the Mona Lisa's beauty come from?
 Assume we stipulate that *"beautiful"* precisely means *painted by Davinci*.
 Then the Mona Lisa is objectively beautiful, because it was objectively painted by Da Vinci.
 Subjectivity seems to disappear once I stipulate the meaning of "beautiful."